upex-galaxy/upex-my-mentor/.context/PBI/epics/EPIC-MYM-55-messaging-system/stories/STORY-MYM-57-conversation-history/final-test-results.md

 **None - No bugs detected**

 **Previous Issues Resolved:**
-- ❌ MYM-84 was false positive - DELETED
 - ❌ "MESSAGING-TABLES-MISSING" was incorrect diagnosis
 - ❌ "BLOCKED BY INFRASTRUCTURE" was outdated information